-Corporate Social Responsibility (CSR) Activities Pursuant to Section 135 of the Companies Act,2013
+Corporate Social Responsibility (CSR) Activities Pursuant to Section 135 of the Companies Act, 2013

-S.No Particulars Remarks 1 A brief outline of the company's CSR Policy, including overview of projects or programs proposed to be undertaken and a reference to the web link to the CSR policy and project or programs In accordance with the CSR Policy of the Company, the CSR initiatives were focussed on the areas of 'Promoting Education'.
-In the area(s) of promoting education, the company would contribute towards facilitating &amp; providing support in developing infrastructure for Government/Government aided schools, conducting education programmes that lead to development of a better community, livelihood, etc.
+- 1. Brief Outline on CSR Policy of the Company: - ➤ In accordance with the CSR Policy of the Company, the CSR initiatives were focussed on the areas of 'Promoting Education'. - In the area(s) of promoting education, the company would contribute towards facilitating & providing support in developing infrastructure for Government/Government aided schools, conducting education programmes that lead to development of a better community, livelihood, etc.